-In late October and early November 2013, following the Company's announcement of the results of its Phase 3 trial of Allovectin® and the subsequent decline of the price of its common stock, two putative securities class action complaints were filed in the U.S. District Court for the Southern District of California against the Company and certain of its current and former officers.
+In late October and early November 2013, following the Company's announcement of the results of its Phase 3 trial of Allovectin® and the subsequent decline of the price of the Company's common stock, two putative securities class action complaints were filed in the U.S. District Court for the Southern District of California against the Company and certain of its current and former officers.
 On February 26, 2014, the two cases were consolidated into one action and a lead plaintiff and lead counsel were appointed ("Consolidation Order").
-On May 12, 2014, the lead plaintiff filed a first amended consolidated complaint alleging that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding the Company's business prospects and the prospects for Allovectin®, thereby artificially inflating the price of its common stock.
+On May 12, 2014, the lead plaintiff filed a first amended complaint alleging that the defendants violated Section 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding our business prospects and the prospects for Allovectin®, thereby artificially inflating the price of the Company's common stock.
 On June 9, 2014, the defendants filed a motion to dismiss the first amended complaint and a motion to strike certain allegations in the amended complaint.
-On March 9, 2015, the Court granted defendants' motion to dismiss the first amended complaint and terminated as moot defendants' motion to strike ("Order").
-Lead plaintiff was granted leave to amend his first amended complaint on or before March 25, 2015.
-Lead plaintiff chose not to amend his complaint and instead stipulated to an entry of judgment.
-On April 28, 2015, the Court entered final judgment dismissing the action ("Judgment").
-On May 28, 2015, lead plaintiff appealed the Order and Judgment to the U.S. Court of Appeals for the Ninth Circuit.
-That same day, another group of the Company's stockholders (that had previously moved for appointment as lead plaintiff) also appealed the Order and Judgment, as well as the Consolidation Order, to the U.S. Court of Appeals for the Ninth Circuit.
-Briefing on the appeals is scheduled to begin in September 2015.
+On March 9, 2015, the Court granted defendants' motion to dismiss the first amended complaint and terminated as moot defendants' motion to strike, or Order.
+The lead plaintiff was granted leave to amend his first amended complaint on or before March 25, 2015.
+The lead plaintiff chose not to amend his complaint and instead stipulated to an entry of judgment.
+On April 28, 2015, the Court entered final judgment dismissing the action, or Judgment.
+On May 28, 2015, the lead plaintiff appealed the Judgment to the U.S. Court of Appeals for the Ninth Circuit.
+That same day, another group of the Company's stockholders that had previously moved for appointment as lead plaintiff, or the Vical Investor Group, also appealed the Judgment, as well as the Consolidation Order, to the U.S. Court of Appeals for the Ninth Circuit.
+On August 3, 2015, the Vical Investor Group voluntarily dismissed its appeal.
+On October 8, 2015, the lead plaintiff-appellant filed an opening brief in support of